sta210-fa20/website/README.md

 STA 210 website

-Desinged from tidymodels.org with inspiration from https://datavizm20.classes.andrewheiss.com/
+Designed from tidymodels.org with inspiration from https://datavizm20.classes.andrewheiss.com/